emreg00/guild/README.md

 \$> make
 ```

-An executable named guild should be created under the ``guild'' folder.
+An executable named guild should be created under the "guild" folder.
 Try running it as follows

 ```
 \$> cd ..